robertocannella/IT-Automation/README.md

 The dictionaries will be sorted using python dictionary methods as well as the ```operator.itemgetter()``` method. [look here for more info](https://docs.python.org/3/library/operator.html).
 Btasically it gets the item an index and returns it.
 In this project we will be returning it to the sorted dictionary method to sort by value, not key.

+The error and info dictionaries should be sorted by the number of errors from most common to least common.
+The user dictionary should be sorted by username.

 Here a look at our code using dictionaries instead of a list:

 ```